tock/tock/doc/courses/rustconf/environment.md

    something as a process instead of a capsule and vice versa?

 ## 3. Compile and flash the kernel (10 min)
+To build the kernel, type `make` in the root directory, or in `boards/hail/`.

+`cd tock`
+`make`

+or

+`cd tock/boards/hail`
+`make`

+The root Makefile uses the `TOCK_BOARD` environment variable to determine the board and architecture to build the kernel for.
+All calls are then routed to that board's specific Makefile.
+By default, the root Makefile builds for the Hail platform.
+To build for another board, change the `TOCK_BOARD` environment variable to indicate another board:

+`export TOCK_BOARD=imix`

+To flash the kernel, run `make program` in the `boards/hail/` directory.

+`cd tock/boards/hail`
+`make program`

 ## 4. Customize, compile and flash the `ble-env-sense` service (10 min)